yandex-cloud/docs/en/storage/hosting/index.md

     {% note info %}

-    Use only for hosting third-level domains or higher in Object Storage.
+    Use only for hosting third-level domains or higher in {{ objstorage-name }}.
 This is related to how `CNAME` records are processed on DNS hosting.
 Read more in point 2.4 in [RFC 1912](https://www.ietf.org/rfc/rfc1912.txt).

     {% endnote %}